 A slow and steady spice from house-infused jalapeño tequila gives this glass quite the kick, but lip-puckering lime makes it more fresh than fiery.
 And though you'd think mescal was giving its agave cousin some help, that craveable smoldering comes courtesy of chipotle-speckled salt around the rim.

-Hibiscus-tinged lime juice is a sweet-tart introduction to this quaff, but the surprisingly spicy rim of hibiscus-and-chili–flecked salt, plus the generous pour of tequila, bring it to the big leagues: from fruity and floral to a true heavy hitter.
-Trust us: Order a second round for the fun flavor and the killer buzz.
+Hibiscus-tinged lime juice is a sweet-tart introduction to this quaff, but the surprisingly spicy rim of hibiscus-and-chili–flecked salt, (plus a generous pour of tequila) bring it to the big leagues: from fruity and floral to a true heavy hitter.
+Trust us —order a second round for the fun flavor and the killer buzz.

-Living up to its name, this head-scratching marg breaks tradition and makes you ask, "Why not?"
-The serrano chili gets a little lost underneath a veil of pineapple puree, and it seems disappointing at first, but you'll welcome the quelling once the savory, herbal cilantro comes into play.
+Living up to its name, this frothy, head-scratching marg breaks tradition and makes you ask, "Why not?"
+The serrano chili gets a little lost underneath a veil of punchy pineapple puree, but you'll welcome that heat-quelling quality once the savory, herbal cilantro comes into play.

 This gorgeously outfitted Midtown gem, hidden away in the basement of renowned Latin-Asian fusion joint Zengo, specializes in tequila—and lots of it.
-With 400 handpicked bottles along with a designated tequila sommelier to help guide your experience, students of the almighty agave have their work cut out for them at this liquor-fueled Latin library.
-To start, try the house-recommended Zengo Margarita, a spicy-sweet blend of Rancho Alegre Blanco tequila, blood orange, fiery serrano peppers, citrus and cooling cilantro, then move on to one of the many tequila flights as your studies advance.
+With 400 handpicked bottles and designated tequila sommelier to help guide your experience, students of the almighty agave have their work cut out for them at this liquor-fueled library.
+To start, try the house-recommended Zengo Margarita, a spicy-sweet blend of blood orange, fiery serrano peppers, and cooling cilantro.
+Once you're bottoms up, move on to one of the many tequila flights as your studies advance.